Basicprogrammer10/connorcode-writing/afire/afire-update-5.md

 ## The Future

+I made a lot of progress on afire with this update, but there is always more do add!
+Currently im working on a more batteries-included extension to afire called [half-stack][half-stack], you can check it out on Github.
+I also want to add HTTPS support somehow to afire, without adding any dependencies.
+Farther in the future I hope to add websocket support, which will probably require lots more changes.

 ## Conclusion

-I need to remember to add to the change log when I change things.
+In conclusion, I need to remember to add to the change log when I change things.
 Its getting a bit old reading through huge diffs trying to pick out api changes.

+Looking back at [afire v1.2.0 release notes][afire-1.2.0], I cant believe I thought I would make the next release in around a month.
+I forgot I had written down some hopes for the next version, but im happy to report that bolth goals (keep-alive and streaming support) have been achieved in this version.

+Have an excellent day! — Connor

 <!-- LINKS -->